Login or Register to make a submission.

 15. File format: MS Word for Windows.

-16. Table and Figures: Tables, figures and charts should be numbered sequentially with Arabic numbers aligned in the centre.
-Please provide high resolution images with requirement of 300 dpi for photographs and 600 dpi for text or drawings.
+16. Tables and Figures: Tables, figures and charts should be numbered sequentially with Arabic numbers aligned in the centre.
+Please provide high-resolution images with a requirement of 300 dpi for photographs and 600 dpi for text or drawings.
 It is the author’s responsibility to seek permission to reproduce any materials subject to copyright.
 Example:

 17. Reference examples: Figure 1.
 Cham dance in Ulaanbaatar (photo by author 2018); Figure 2.
 Jebtsundamba Khutugtu in young age (© National Archives of Mongolia); Figure 3.
 Maitreya thangka (courtesy of the Fine Art Museum)